Kauto/animationvideo/README.md

     registerVisibilityEvents: true,
     // sets canvas width and height by setting the style attribute of the canvas
     setCanvasStyle: false,
-    // if false it will measure the time between frames to determine the autosize
-    // if true it will measure the time for the frame itself.
-It measures only
-    // the time for moving and drawing of objects.
-    measureFrame: false,
     // start values for the waitTime and the offsetTime
     currentWaitedTime: 0,
     currentOffsetTime: 0